Aspie96/blog/content/posts/free-speech.md

 The freedom to express thoughts and of the press are [protected](https://www.senato.it/istituzione/la-costituzione/parte-i/titolo-i/articolo-21) by the Italian Constitution, but the same article also prohibits exhibits offensive to public morality.
 Several restrictions exist in the country.

-Vilification of the [nation](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/291_1_1), of its [constitutional institutions or armed forces](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/290_1_1) or of its [flag](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/292_1_1) and offence to the honor or prestige of the [president](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/278_1_1) are illegal.
+Vilification of the [nation](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/291_1_1) or its [constitutional institutions or armed forces](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/290_1_1), desecration of the [flag](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/292_1_1) and offence to the honor or prestige of the [president](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/278_1_1) are illegal.
 Propagating ideas based on racial or ethnic superiority or hatred is also [prohibited](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/604_1_2), as are organisations aimed at discrimination on certain grounds.
-Public [blasphemy](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/724_1_1) (*bestemmia*) against God is illegal, as is publicly [offending](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/404_1_1) a religion by disparaging objects of worship.
+Public [blasphemy](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/724_1_1) (*bestemmia*) against God is illegal, as is publicly [offending](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/404_1_1) a religion by vilifying objects of worship.
 Insult (the infringement of another's honor) used to be a crime and is now a [civil wrong](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:decreto.legislativo:2016;7~art4).

 Italian courts have [enforced](https://communia-association.org/2016/02/22/fair-use-importance-flexible-copyright-exceptions/) restrictions on the use of art pieces in the [public domain]({{< ref "pdd-2024" >}}), with effects [comparable](https://www.wikimedia.it/news/unaltra-ordinanza-sulle-immagini-del-david-unoccasione-persa/) to copyright on the works.

 Physical newspapers in Italy must be [registered](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1948-02-08;47~art5) on a [court registry](https://www.tribunale.belluno.giustizia.it/registrazione-di-giornali-o-periodici_114.html) in order to be legally published ([not necessary](https://www.mcreporter.info/legacy/giurisprudenza/cass12_23230.htm) for an online blog) and one needs to [join](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1963-02-03;69~art45) the [Order of Journalists](https://www.odg.it/) to practice the profession (a [controversial](https://www.ilfattoquotidiano.it/2010/07/27/einaudi-abolire-l%E2%80%99ordine-dei-giornalisti/44565/) norm which [doesn't exist](https://www.odg.it/la-storia) in the rest of Europe).
 In the [Press Freedom Index](https://rsf.org/index), Italy ranks below most other EU countries.

-The protection of freedom of speech in Italy extends beyond limitations on government censorship.
+The protection of freedom of speech in the country extends beyond limitations on government censorship.
 The Workers' Statute grants workers the [right](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art1) to express their thoughts in the workplace and [forbids](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art8) employers from investigating their opinions on political, religious or social topics.

 ## Social media censorship